Iterable/iterable-android-sdk/README.md

 - Consolidated deep link URL handling

-    - By default, the beta SDK handles deep links with the the URL handler assigned to `IterableConfig`.
+    - By default, the SDK handles deep links with the the URL handler assigned to `IterableConfig`.
 Follow the instructions in [Deep linking](#deep-linking) to migrate any existing URL handling code to this new API.